What to Do in Appenzell and Appenzellerland

 Gasthaus Hotel Hof in Appenzell Town Center

-I enjoyed a night at Gasthaus Hotel Hof in Appenzell and 1 night at a guest house (and I also dined there) at Ebenalp.
+I enjoyed a night at Gasthaus Hotel Hof in Appenzell and 1 night at a guest house at Ebenalp.

 The Gasthaus Hotel Hof is perfectly located in the town center (with free parking space) and you are could hardly be located more closely to the market square.
 I arrived quite late and left quite early the next morning so I did not spend a lot of time there but if you are looking for a friendly, welcoming family run hotel this might be a perfect choice.

 Disclaimer: I was invited by the Appenzeller Tourism Board, however, as always the opinion is mine.
 This post also contains affiliate links, this means I might earn a small commission if you book any services/products via my link (at no extra cost to you).